 There are many who like to pretend that renewables don’t exist.
-Unfortunately for them, they do exist and in many forms like hydrogen, wind and solar.
+Unfortunately for them, they do exist in many forms like hydrogen, wind, and solar.
 Fortunately for us, there are a few success stories that we can learn from like Sweden, Bulgaria, Estonia, Denmark, and Costa Rica.
 Sweden, Bulgaria, and Estonia have reached their renewable energy or “green energy” targets set for 2020.
 For those of us who live in the Caribbean and South American region, I believe the Costa Rica case to be the most relatable.
 There is much we can learn from them.

 THE COSTA RICA CASE

 Costa Rica has achieved an extraordinary milestone in the history of green energy.
 Only with renewable energies, this country has been operating for more than 6 months.
 The heavy rains in the region have allowed the country to completely renounce fossil fuels, and to feed almost entirely on the electricity generated from four hydroelectric plants, with a little extra help from geothermal, solar green energy and wind projects.
 With a little more investment, this trend can be maintained over time.